What is NetLogon? How NetLogon works?

 How to start the NetLogon service?

-To start NetLogon service, using Start run services. msc.
-And then choose the Services Desktop app.
+To start the NetLogon service, use Start run services. msc.
+Then, choose the Services Desktop app.
 Click Netlogon, and then click Automatic in the Startup type box.

 When does NetLogon start operating in the background?